Anglican Episcopal Church of Brazil: History

 In 1893, Morris and Brown launched the Christian Standard (Estandarte Cristão), a newspaper for the Anglican community of Porto Alegre.
 That same year, Bishop George William Peterkin of West Virginia visited the Brazilian mission and ordained four deacons.
 Four years later, the Brazilian mission was visited by Waite Hockin Stirling, who ordained three priests and confirmed 159 members.

 In 1899, Kinsolving became a bishop, leading the Brazilian community.
 In 1907, the missionary efforts resulted in the creation of the Missionary District of Brazil within the Episcopal Church.
 In 1908, the missionaries began their activities in Rio de Janeiro, then capital of Brazil, where Kinsolving hoped to build the headquarters of the church.
 Four years later, the Anglicans opened schools in Porto Alegre and Santana do Livramento.
 In 1921, the missionaries began working in the State of São Paulo, reaching the state capital in 1924.
 In 1926, William M. M. Thomas was elected Bishop of the Missionary District of Brazil and Kinsolving returned to the United States a year later.
 In 1929, the Episcopal Press was founded; it launched the most important revised edition of the Book of Common Prayer.
-According to Kickhofel, the Anglican worship service was envied by the Roman Catholics, since they only began praying in Portuguese after the end of the Second Vatican Council in 1965.
+According to Kickhofel, the Anglican worship service was envied by the Catholics, since they only began praying in Portuguese after the end of the Second Vatican Council in 1965.

 In 1940, Athalicio Theodoro Pithan became the first Brazilian-born bishop of the missionary district; Episcopalians celebrated the 40th year of their presence in Brazil that same year.
 In 1949, the year of bishop Thomas' retirement and succession by Louis Chester Melcher, the Missionary District of Brazil was sub-divided into three dioceses, which prompted discussions about the ecclesiastical independence of the Episcopal Church Brazilian.

 In 1952, the first General Synod took place.
 Three years later, the chapels which were founded in the 1820s and were still being operated by the Church of England merged with the Missionary District of Brazil after a deal reached by the Episcopal Church and the Church of England.
 In 1965, the Anglican Episcopal Church of Brazil (Igreja Episcopal Anglicana do Brasil; IEAB) gained its autonomy, becoming the 19th ecclesiastical province of the Anglican Communion and electing Egmont Machado Krischke, son of an early missionary, as its Primate Bishop.
 Since then, the Anglican Episcopal Church has had the autonomy to develop its own liturgy.
 In 1966, IEAB became a member of the World Council of Churches as part of its commitment to Christian ecumenism.
 In 1974, the Brazilian province was visited, for the first time, by an Archbishop of Canterbury, Michael Ramsey.
 IEAB achieved financial independence from the Episcopal Church in the late 1970s.